Table of Contents

 Hard Money Personal Loan Alternatives

 There are potential alternatives to hard money personal loans.
-Some may require collateral, and others, like a personal loan, may not.
+Some may require collateral, and others, like an unsecured personal loan, may not.
 Each comes with pros and cons.
 Your financial situation may also determine which loans you might be eligible for.
-If you’re building your credit, you may not have access to certain loans.
+If you’re building your credit, you may not be able to access certain loans.

 Credit Cards

 If you’re purchasing land or property, you likely need cash.
 But for other purchases, using a credit card could be an option.
-If you don’t need a lump sum of money, using the line of credit that a credit card offers may work well for making periodic purchases.
+A credit card may work well for making periodic purchases but can be riskier when you’re looking for a large lump sum.

 However, credit cards may have high, variable interest rates.
 Plus, the more of your available credit you use, the higher your credit utilization ratio, which could impact your credit score.